AnnemSony/Drug-Discovery/README.md

 ## Prerequisites

 Before using this project, ensure you have the necessary Python libraries installed.
-You can install the required library (`chembl_webresource_client`) using pip:
+You can install the required library (`chembl_webresource_client`) using pip.